Acute renal failure: Symptoms, diagnosis and treatment.

 Dialysis is usually reserved for those patients in whom medical treatment has failed, and the chance of death without dialysis is almost 100%.
 In those patients, 50% may recover with dialysis, depending on the underlying cause of kidney failure.

-Even in patients that recover from acute kidney failure, the recovery may be incomplete, leaving the patient with chronic kidney disease that will require life-long ongoing care.
+Even in patients who recover from acute kidney failure, the recovery may be incomplete, leaving the patient with chronic kidney disease that will require life-long ongoing care.